The 3 Levels of SEO Strategy: From Beginner Hustle to Advanced Ecosystem

 The core skill here is mastering on-page SEO, specifically Internal Linking.

 An internal link is simply a link from one page on your website to another.
 It sounds simple, but its impact is profound.
-A smart internal linking strategy for blogs is a complete game-changer.
+A smart internal linking strategy for blogs is a complete game-changer for your entire site.

 Here's why: